Can improving your network monitoring actually increase your revenue? Telikom PNG thinks it can, and they're about to prove it.

 Ante said that two features of the T/Mon set it apart from the competition.
-"First, automatic notification of responsible personnel.
+"First, automatic alert of responsible personnel.
 Then, the T/Mon integrates our existing systems.
 Other vendors didn't have a solution for the NEC remotes.
 They wanted us to swap it all out.
 Replacing both the master and the remotes would mean the cost would double.
-The T/Mon works with our existing equipment," said Ante.
+The T/Mon works with our existing gear," said Ante.

 Telikom PNG was also looking for a stable vendor that it could form a long-term partnership with.
 "My CEO told me to be sure to pick a company that wouldn't be gone tomorrow," said Windu.
-DPS Telecom's 17 years in business, plus its long client list, made the company a credible choice to Telikom PNG management.Building A Successful Long-Term Monitoring Strategy
+DPS Telecom's 17 years in business, plus its long client list, made the company a credible choice to Telikom PNG management.Building A Successful Long-Term Monitoring Strategy.

 Telikom PNG's new network monitoring solution was developed after a careful consideration of the company's needs and close consultation between Telikom PNG personnel and DPS Telecom Applications Engineer Rick Dodd.